kubetail-org/grpc-dispatcher-go/README.md

 # gRPC-Dispatcher

-gRPC-Dispatcher is a Go library for dispatching queries to multiple gRPC servers simultaneously (currently Kubernetes-only)
+gRPC-Dispatcher is a Go library that facilitates sending queries to multiple gRPC servers running on Kubernetes simultaneously

 ## Introduction

-While working on gRPC client/server communications for [Kubetail](https://github.com/kubetail-org/kubetail) we realized that we had a need for fanout-type queries to all available servers and that those types of queries weren't directly supported by the core gRPC library or by any third-party libraries we could find.
-So, to make it easier to implement these types of queries, we created gRPC-Dispatcher.
+gRPC-Dispatcher is a Go library that facilitates sending queries to multiple gRPC servers running on Kubernetes simultaneously.
+It simplifies the process of managing connections to gRPC servers hosted on Kubernetes pods by providing a dispatcher that keeps track of pod IP addresses behind a service and sends fanout queries to all servers simultaneously.
+The dispatcher supports both instantaneous fanout queries (sending queries to all currently available servers) and subscription-based fanout queries (sending queries also as new servers become available).

 Currently, the library supports gRPC servers running behind a Kubernetes service and it has the following features:

-* Uses Kubernetes API to get server ips and watch for changes in realtime
+* Uses Kubernetes API to get pod IPs using highly efficient EndpointSlices
 * Connects to new servers eagerly in background so new queries are instantaneous
 * Supports long-running streaming queries to ephemeral servers